ChristerNilsson/ELO-Pairings/videoscript.md

 # Pair four rounds
 I will start by pairing four rounds, filling in random results.
-  P RP RP RP RP RP
+  P RP RP RP RP

 # Standings
-* The winner of this simulation is Charlie
+* The winner of this simulation is SILINS
 * The last column, Elos, contains the sum of all game scores weighted with the elos of the opponents.
    * This is similar to calculating with the well known Sonneborn-Berger, using elos instead of total scores.
 * Green background indicates a win
 * Red a loss
 * And Gray a draw
    * Colors of the pieces are the same as the color of the numbers.
-* In the first round, Charlie met Delta and won with black pieces, earning 1681 elos.
+* In the first round, SILINS met STOLOV and won with black pieces, earning 1681 elos.
-* In the second round, Charlie met Alpha and won as white, earning 1825 elos.
+* In the second round, SILINS met JOHANSSON and won as white, earning 1825 elos.
-* In the third round Charlie met Bravo and drew with black, winning half of 1697 = 848.5 elos
+* In the third round SILINS met BJÖRKDAHL and drew with black, winning half of 1697 = 848.5 elos
-   * Bravo got half of 1684 = 842 elos
+   * BJÖRKDAHL got half of 1684 = 842 elos
-   * In the fourth round, Charlie met Echo and won as white, earning 1644 elos.
+   * In the fourth round, SILINS met ÅBERG and won as white, earning 1644 elos.
-* Please note that Charlie met all the four highest ranked players 4 1 2 5 except number 3 as this is Charlie himself.
+* Please note that SILINS met all the four highest ranked players 4 1 2 5 except number 3 as this is SILINS himself.
 * This sums up to 1681 + 1825 + 848.5 + 1644 = 5998.5, which is the winning weighted score.
-* Also note, Kilo ended up as number four, even being as low rated as 1539.
+* Also note, ANDERSSON ended up as number four, even being as low rated as 1539.
-* Kilo, having elo 1539, met players with ratings 1532, 1535, 1561 and 1598.
+* ANDERSSON, having elo 1539, met players with ratings 1532, 1535, 1561 and 1598.
    * Two players were stronger and two weaker.

 # Navigation